Verdify

 There are recurring exceptions, overrides, or stakeholder questions.

-The team needs a monthly scorecard and operating cadence.
+The team needs a monthly private eval and operating cadence.

 Expansion decisions should be evidence-backed.